Klesges RC, Klesges LM, Eck LH, Shelton ML. A longitudinal analysis of accelerated weight gain in preschool children. Pediatrics 1995; 95: 126-130.

 - Information on child’s physical activity was also assessed by both parents.

-Change in body mass index over two years: Measured height and weight following standardized protocol.
+Change in BMI over two years: Measured height and weight following standardized protocol.

 - Dietary intake: Total energy, % energy as carbohydrate, % energy as fat (FFQ assessed intake over the previous one-year period – completed collaboratively by both parents and their child)